“I love coming here joining in acting.” – Stan (Participant)

-“I loved being the Evil Queen and casting my evil spells on Elvis can’t wait for the next show”
+“I loved being the Evil Genius and casting my evil spells on Elvis.
+I can’t wait for the next show.”

 Colleen - Participant

-“My confidence has grown, and I love been an actor I am the most gorgeous Elvis”
+“My confidence has grown.
+I love being an actor.
+I am the most gorgeous Elvis.”

 Alan - Participant